Al3xDiaz/code-infrastructure/Readme.md

 ## Overview
 This is a collection of scripts and tools to help with the development of the deployment of the code infrastructure.

+note: It is recommended to install "Handy Dandy Notebook" extension for VS Code for run this document commands.
 ### Usage
 To use the scripts, you need to have the following installed:
 - [Docker](https://docs.docker.com/install/)